 #1: Think about your belongings

 I recently finished watching Tidying Up with Marie Kondo on Netflix, so I’m kind of on a decluttering kick.
 We all have too much stuff people!
 Moving is stressful enough without having to think about the mountain of things moving with you.
 What do you do with it all?
 When moving abroad, it becomes even more tricky, so consider having a good decluttering session.
 Sell or donate items that aren’t essential (or that don’t “spark joy”).
 Think about the climate you are going to, and get rid of things that won’t be a natural fit in your new lifestyle.
 This will not only help you save on shipping costs, but also simplify moving into a new home (with perhaps a smaller closet 🙂 ).
-If you plan on hiring a local self-storage company, think carefully about how to organise everything before packing it away.

 #2: Learn the language

 This one was relatively easy for us since both the US and UK are English-speaking countries, but if you are moving to a place with a different language, then make an effort to learn the lingo before you arrive.
 This will make your life so much easier!
 Prepare for day-to-day conversations like shopping at the local supermarket and getting to know your neighbours.
 Also prepare for situations that come with any move like talking to estate agents and registering at a GP.
 Look into language courses to take after you move.
 Booking a course could be a great way to meet other people in your new community.

 There’s no substitute for experiencing a culture firsthand, but I recommend reading other expat blogs if available.
 I found a few London based bloggers through my internet stalking before we moved.
 Reading about their experiences helped me remain positive throughout the moving process because I knew other people had been through it.
 It also made me excited about how my life would change.